criblio/appscope/website/src/pages/docs/tls.md

 ## Using TLS in Cribl.Cloud

-In Cribl.Cloud, AppScope can communicate with LogStream either using TLS (the default), or in cleartext.
+In Cribl.Cloud, when communicating with LogStream, AppScope uses TLS by default.

 Within Cribl.Cloud, a front-end load balancer (reverse proxy) handles the encrypted TLS traffic and relays it to the AppScope Source port in LogStream.
 The connection from the load balancer to LogStream does *not* use TLS, and you should not enable TLS on the AppScope Source in LogStream.
+No changes in LogStream configuration are needed.

-In Cribl.Cloud the Ingest Endpoint uses port 10090 for TLS and port 10091 for cleartext.
+AppScope connects to port 10090 of the Cribl.Cloud Ingest Endpoint.
+Use the tenant hostname you were assigned when you joined Cribl.Cloud.

 ### CLI usage